September 5, 2024

-Although there are plenty of benefits to recording and releasing a cover song, many artists never do.
+Although there are plenty of benefits to recording and releasing a cover song (especially for sync licensing), many artists never do.
 This is usually due to the concern regarding the legalities of releasing a cover of another person’s composition.

 However, covering a song legally is not as daunting as one might think.
 If done properly and ethically, the rewards of such a release can really benefit an artist’s career.